techidaily/site-fox-info/source/_posts/masterpiece-episodes-for-airwaves.md

 ![keep your scripts clear](https://images.wondershare.com/filmora/article-images/2022/08/radio-drama-scripts-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Novelists and screenwriters will need to alter their writing style to write for the ear rather than the eye.
 Listeners cannot read the previous line or skip ahead.
 Everything must make sense and be visualized by the listener at that time.
 To convey action and drama, use dialogue, sound effects, music, and even silence.
 This can be completed by including specific audio cues in your script so that the show's creators understand your vision.
 Keep the script as brief as possible.
 There can never be too much prose or long-winded dialogue in radio plays.
 Everything must be brief, succinct, and to the point.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9hsPbiic0O8?si=58mZ2Cu6wicQfsUP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Jump right into the action